gamers-coin/gamecredits/README.md

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 1 blocks to retarget difficulty
+ - KGW Implemented

 License